 AHA will not terminate the contract for families absent from their units for more than 180 consecutive days due to extenuating circumstances.

 PH and HCV-5: Enterprise Income Verification (EIV) Monitoring

-AHA will waive the mandatory EIV monitoring requirements during the allowable period set to expire on July 31, 2020.
+Requested extension until 12/31/2022 AHA will waive the mandatory EIV monitoring requirements during the allowable period set to expire on July 31, 2020.